xataio/client-ts/cli/README.md

 ### Global Mode

 In case you use the Xata CLI _outside_ of a project, where no `.xatarc` is present, you'll be using it in _global mode_.

-When using the CLI in global mode, you'll have to manually tell it which database you'd like it to work with.
+When using the CLI for database operations in global mode, you'll have to manually tell it which database you'd like it to work with.
 You can do this using the `--db [url]` flag.
 If you omit this flag, you will be interactively prompted to choose a database.

+Working with workspaces in global mode does not require any further flags.

 ## Code Generation